atombrenner/photo-timeline/README.md

 ## Usage

-- Connect camera or phone with your computer, mount the DCIM folder
+- Connect a camera or phone with your computer, mount the DCIM folder
 - `npm run ingest <path_to_DCIM> <path_to_photo_folder>`
-- open index.html in root photo folder to browse all photos by time -

 ## Future plans